There is more to see at Año Nuevo than just elephant seals.

 Coastal Animal Life of Año Nuevo State Park

 The coastal habitat of Año Nuevo SP is extremely important for wildlife.
 The marine-land interface of coastal Año Nuevo SP is characterized by long stretches of sandy beaches and dunes, broken by rocky intertidal habitat.
-Above the beach zone, steep bluffs rise up to the coastal terrace, that is vegetated with coastal scrub.
+Above the beach zone, steep bluffs rise up to the coastal terrace, which is vegetated with coastal scrub.
 This is a habitat of low to moderate-sized shrubs with aromatic species such as coastal sage scrub.
 Within the relatively dry coastal scrub and surrounding annual grasslands characteristic of much of the Año Nuevo SP coast, a number of ponds provide contrasting aquatic habitat.
 Freshwater emergent wetland rings the edges of the ponds, providing dense cover for aquatic wildlife.
 Among the most productive habitats in California, wetlands provide food, cover, and water for more than 160 species of birds, and numerous mammals, reptiles, and amphibians.
-Additionally, five creeks running through the Año Nuevo SP coast to the ocean contain riparian habitat, an extremely important wildlife habitat type.
+Additionally, five creeks running through the Año Nuevo SP from the coast to the ocean contain riparian habitat, an extremely important wildlife habitat type.
 Small patches of closed-cone pine-cypress are also present, providing arboreal cover for wildlife.

 Año Nuevo Island